MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-availability.md

 - [Container support in Azure Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-container-support)

 ## What is the v4 SDK?

-Bot Framework v4 SDK builds on the feedback and learnings from the prior Bot Framework SDKs.
-It introduces the right levels of abstraction while enabling rich componentization of the bot building blocks.
-You can start with a simple bot and grow your bot in sophistication using a modular and extensible framework.
-You can find [FAQ](https://github.com/Microsoft/botbuilder-dotnet/wiki/FAQ) for the SDK on GitHub.
+Bot Framework v4 SDK builds on the feedback and learnings from the prior Bot Framework SDK versions.
+It introduces the right levels of abstraction while enabling rich set of components as the bot building blocks.
+You can start with a simple bot and grow it in sophistication using a modular and extensible framework.
+See also [What's new with Bot Framework](https://github.com/Microsoft/botbuilder-dotnet/wiki/FAQ) on GitHub.

 ## Bot Framework SDK Version 3 Lifetime Support and Deprecation Notice